FISHERY RULES

 4.1 Description

 The Dunthwaite Fishing comprises that part of the left bank of the River Derwent as shown on the Dunthwaite beat map displayed in the main Isel hut.
-The fishing is only available from Monday to Thursday
+The fishing is only available from Monday to Thursday.
+WFA and BGFA each hold two rods only.

 4.2 Permitted Fishing Methods & Tackle